 The Ann Wigmore Natural Health Institute is located on the west coast of Puerto Rico in the coastal town of Aguada.
 The grounds of the Institute touch the ocean shore where our students can enjoy swimming, walks on the beach, and spectacular sunsets.
+As part of the schedule, our students also enjoy excursions to alternative beaches and weather permitting, Rincon’s Art Walk.

 The Commonwealth of Puerto Rico, an unincorporated territory of the United States, is part of the Caribbean chain of islands (the West Indies) that separate the Atlantic Ocean from the Caribbean Sea.
 A U.S. Passport is not necessary for travel to the island.